Zaedus/Pop-nord/README.md

 The current release of Pop-nord seems to look pretty good for what I have used it for thus far, but again, please tell me any issues or ideas, and if you're really interested in this project becoming better, submit a pull request!

 By the way!
 The light theme just *does not look good* because this is intended for dark theme users only and will eventually be phased out once I figure out what I'm doing.

+### Why?

+It's the question on everybody's mind, isn't it?
+Why use this theme when I could get a better Nord theme?
+Well my first response to that is, ouch, and my second response is consistency.
+I really like the default Pop-dark theme, but I also like how clean Nord is, and I always find that there are inconsistencies when using custom themes in Pop.

+With Pop-Nord, Pop Shop isn't visually broken like it is by other themes, and you still get the same feel that the default theme has.

+So, why?
+For the look of Nord and the feel of Pop.

 ### Required Components
 -------------------
 Pop supports Gtk+ 3.22.x